hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The completion merely indicates that the data in `local_array` may be safely overwritten without affecting the result of the computation.

 *Data Races*.
-Performing multiple sends to the same stream concurrently is considered a data race on the stream.
+Performing multiple sends to the same channel concurrently is considered a data race on the channel.
 You must synchronize the sends using completions.
 Two sends are considered concurrent if they are not ordered by `after`.

-#### Receiving Data Streams with `receive`
+#### Receiving Streaming Data with `receive`

-Inside a `task` block, the `receive` operation wraps a stream to receive data from it.
+Inside a `task` block, the `receive` operation wraps a channel to receive a stream of data from it.

 ```
-receive(stream_name)
+receive(channel_name)
 ```

-Send and receive calls must be compatible with the definitions of the streams in the dataflow blocks and must be matched across PEs.
+Send and receive calls must be compatible with the definitions of the channels in the dataflow blocks and must be matched across PEs.
 In particular, if there is a send from PE `A` to PE `B`, there must be one or more corresponding receives from PE `B` to PE `A`.
 Similarly, if there is a receive at PE `B`, there must be one or more corresponding sends with destination `B`.
-Such a pair of matched send and receive's for a stream is called a *stream edge* from `A` to `B`.
+Such a pair of matched send and receive's for a channel is called a *stream edge* from `A` to `B`.

-Note that a receive operation does not imply that any data is actually received, it merely declares the existence of a receiving virtual communication channel.
+[TODO: Discuss - should we allow a receive that is never consumed? -- I think not] Note that a `receive` operation does not imply that any data is actually received, it merely declares the existence of a stream edge.

 *Deadlocks*.
 Failure to construct proper stream edges may result in a *deadlock*.
 The compiler will check these constraints and report potential deadlocks on a best-effort basis.

 *Data Races*.
-Receiving from the same stream multiple times concurrently is considered a data race on the stream.
+Receiving from the same channel multiple times concurrently is considered a data race on the channel.
 Two receives are considered concurrent if they are not ordered by `after`.

 #### Managing Concurrency with `after`